 8. Brad Mangin

 Brad is a sports photographer with a passion for baseball.
 He clearly has a deep respect for this great American pass-time.

 He does have plenty of stunning shots from the diamond.
-But Brad’s photography is more personal and affectionate than the standard photos you might see in Sports Illustrated.
+But Brad’s photography is more personal and affectionate than the standard photos in Sports Illustrated.
 His photography captures the personalities of the game.
 And he provides context and history.